-Interpretation: Client-centered case management requires well-coordinated, collaborative, and effective interdisciplinary efforts among colleagues and organizations to enhance service delivery and facilitate client goal attainment. if client needs are to be served.
-Interpersonal relationships are characterized by a spirit of respect and caring that is critical to the success of the professional relationship between the case manager-/client/consultant-relationship.
+Interpretation: Client-centered case management requires well-coordinated, collaborative, and effective interdisciplinary efforts among colleagues and organizations to enhance service delivery and facilitate client goal attainment.
+Interpersonal relationships are characterized by a spirit of respect and caring that is critical to the success of the professional relationship between the case manager. - client. - and consultant relationship.
 Also, respectful treatment of colleagues is a prerequisite for effective communication and cooperation among professionals from different disciplines.